Setup

 Requirements

-• Zebra devices running Android 11 or higher are supported.
-See Zebra Support Portal for the supported devices.
+• Supported Devices: Zebra devices running Android 11 or higher.
+See Zebra Support Portal for supported devices.

 • Licenses:

-• An Identity Guardian license is required for advanced features including facial biometric authentication, Single Sign-On (SSO) support and device API support.
+• Identity Guardian license: Required for advanced features including facial biometric authentication, Single Sign-On (SSO), and device API support.
 See Licensing.

-• After installation on the device, Identity Guardian must be launched for the configurations to be applied.
+• After installation on the device, Identity Guardian must be launched for configurations to be applied.

 Download

-Download and install Identity Guardian from the Zebra support portal.
+Download and install Identity Guardian from the following sources:

 EMM